Sonny Angara: Personal life

 Angara married ABS-CBN executive Tootsy Echauz in 2003; they have three children.

+Angara is a Freemason and Grand Orator of the Pangarap Masonic Lodge No. 448.

 On March 26, 2020, he tested positive for COVID-19.
 Angara was one of the first four highest-ranking government officials to have been infected with the SARS-CoV2 including Senators Migz Zubiri and Koko Pimentel, and AFP Chief of Staff General Felimon Santos Jr..
 He then recovered from the disease.
 On May 2, 2020, Angara tested positive for COVID-19 again but has since recovered as well.